adamliliemark/iv1201-project/README.md

-# The Gren Garden Recruitment Application
+# The Green Garden Recruitment Application

 The following software development tools are used.